mayankpatidar275/movie-browser/README.md

 ## **Introduction**

 This project is a movie-browsing web application that allows users to search for movies with advanced filtering options and save their favorite movies.
 The application is responsive and accessible.

 ---

-## **Required Features**

-- Responsive and Mobile first UI.
-- Display a list of movies on the homepage, including the movie title, poster image, and release year..
-- Search movies by title.
-- Search should update the list of movies as user types.
-- Infinite scrolling (prefered not to use third-party solution).
-- Advanced filtering options for movies, such as filtering by genre, release year range, and rating range.
-Filters should update the list of movies dynamically. [optional]
-- Allow users to save their favorite movies.
-Favorite movies should be stored locally (e.g., using browser storage). [optional]
-- Ensure the application is SEO-friendly and accessible to users with disabilities by following accessibility best practices.
-- Clean and well-structured code following best practices
-- Documentation explaining how to run the application, your design decisions, and any additional features implemented.
-Also, mention any possible improvements in your implementation.

----

-## **Additional Features**

-- Dark mode
-- Reset Genre selection
-- Multiple Genre selection
-- Error page

----